 - session duration

-- % new visitors
+- % of new visitors

 While you won’t get direct information about specific competitors (just as you wouldn’t want them to have your information) aggregate information helps optimize performance by showing what others are doing.
 And, you do know how many competitors comprise the aggregate.

-Benchmarking data not only display how your firm compares, but results are color coded so you can easily see where your performance exceeds (green) or lags (red) competitors.
+Benchmarking data not only display how your firm compares, but results are color-coded so you can easily see where your performance exceeds (green) or lags (red) competitors.

 Selecting elements where your firm seriously lags competitors is the key to making benchmarking reports useful, especially when combined with other data — such as conversion funnel by channel.
-In an example on their site, Google shows how a firm increased their ROI by using benchmarking reports to guide marketing efforts and spend.
+In an example on their site, Google shows how a firm increased its ROI by using benchmarking reports to guide marketing efforts and spend.
 By knowing that email marketing results in higher conversion and that their own visits from email marketing seriously lagged competitors, Twiddy improved market performance.